What We Do

 Our Model

-The Olympic Housing Trust (OHT) is Jefferson County and Clallam County’s only community land trust.
 A community land trust (CLT) is a non-profit organization that stewards and creates permanently affordable housing.
 In addition to housing, we also prioritize community spaces such as gardens, and other shared assets on the behalf of and for the good of the people.

-We aim to serve households who earn income but cannot reasonably compete in the rental or ownership market.
-OHT is able to provide subsidies from public and private funding sources to bring property into their stewardship portfolio.
-Once attained, the land associated with the house will be held under a renewable 99-year ground lease agreement that enables permanent affordability.
+Once property is secured, the land associated with the house will be held by OHT under a renewable 99-year ground lease agreement that enables permanent affordability.
 This model allows OHT to moderate the resale of the house so that the home will be protected as ‘permanently affordable’ and not enter the speculative housing market.

-Instead, the house earns a modest, annual appreciation of 1.5% according to OHT’s resale formula.
-The longer a homeowner stays in the house, the more they will generate in annual equity.
 National data shows that 60% of CLT homeowners move onto market rate housing after their first CLT home indicating that this housing type is a great start for a first-time home buyer.

 Project Types